 Encourage users to make the first move. 👋

 Of course, if a user engages with your bot without being prompted, the 24-hour window reopens.
-To encourage that, first make sure your bot is designed with the user in mind.
+To encourage that, first make sure your Facebook bot is designed with the user in mind.
 It should delight, inform, assist, or otherwise add value to every user it interacts with—and it's your job to tell users about these capabilities, so they'll want to revisit it.
 Your Messenger bot should function as an engagement tool to facilitate compelling, useful conversations and build relationships with customers.

 Then, make your bot available in as many places as possible.
 Again: Whenever you embed or link to it, make sure to tell your audience there about what it can do for them and why they should come back and use it again.

 - Create a post on your business page with the Get Messages objective and pin it there.
-That way, both existing and potential new bot subscribers will see it whenever they visit your page.
+That way, both existing and potential new bot users will see it whenever they visit your page.

 The future of Messenger marketing is bright ✨